Breathing Techniques to Help You Exercise

-How to take the stress out of Exercise.
+How to take the stress out of exercising

-Breathing is an essential part of exercise.
-It is not just about inhaling and exhaling air, but it is also about the way you breathe that can impact your performance and make your workout more effective.
-Proper breathing techniques can help you increase your endurance, reduce your risk of injury, and improve your overall fitness.
+Breathing is an essential part of any exercise.
+Even though inhaling and exhaling may seem so simple it can’t be done wrong, the way you breathe can impact your performance and make your workout more (or less) effective.
+Proper breathing techniques can help you increase your endurance, reduce your risk of injury and improve your overall fitness.

 Another important technique is to breathe rhythmically.
 This means that you should try to establish a breathing pattern that matches the rhythm of your exercise.
 For example, when running, you might inhale for three steps and exhale for two steps.
 This helps to keep your breathing steady and prevents you from becoming winded too quickly.